 At least ten days before this meeting, with the approval of the committee chair, the student gives each member of the committee a copy of the completed major study.
-At this meeting the student must defend the major study, although relevant questions outside its purview may be asked.
+At this meeting, the student must defend the major study, although relevant questions outside its purview may be asked.
 The component decides whether the examination is written or oral.
-If the examination is oral, the meeting is announced and is open to the component faculty.
+If the examination is oral, the meeting is announced and is open to the Component faculty.
 Ordinarily, only the committee and the candidate participate in the examination; however, the committee may invite the participation of other faculty members.
-The committee’s decision, made in executive session, takes one of the several forms listed below.
+The committee’s decision, made in the executive session, takes one of the several forms listed below.

 - Unqualified approval: The committee recommends the student be approved for the degree by the Dean of the Graduate School.
 The thesis has been reviewed to be publication-ready.

 - Qualified approval: Suggested changes are made under the direction of the chair without another meeting of the committee and the committee will then recommend that the Dean of the Graduate School approve granting the degree.
 Committee members provide feedback on reviewed thesis including writing errors.
 The thesis presented to the Graduate School should be publication-ready with minimal errors.

-- Qualified disapproval: The research needs to be repeated or modified, or the major study rewritten extensively and resubmitted for another meeting of the committee.
+- Qualified disapproval: The research needs to be repeated or modified, or the major study needs to be rewritten extensively and resubmitted for another meeting of the committee.
 If a second formal defense of the major study is scheduled, two such meetings may not be scheduled in the same semester.
 (Two consecutive summer terms are considered one semester.)

 - Unqualified disapproval: The student is advised to withdraw from the program without completing the degree.

-The committee chair promptly informs in writing the Dean of the Graduate School, the head(s) of the component(s), and the student of any decision falling into the category of unqualified approval or unqualified disapproval.
+The committee chair promptly informs in writing the Dean of the Graduate School, the head(s) of the component(s), and the student of any decision falling into the category of unqualified approval, or unqualified disapproval.